 Fragrance is a common ingredient in many skincare products, but it can contain a mixture of potentially harmful chemicals.
 Some fragrance ingredients have been linked to fertility problems, birth defects, and other health issues.
 The issue is how little companies are required to disclose what’s in their fragrance- stick to brands who offer complete transparency!
 Click here to read more about how perfume can affect fertility.

-Beyond hormone health, many common skincare ingredients are NOT safe for human use, whether you are trying to conceive or not!
+Beyond hormone health, fertility, and pregnancy, many common skincare ingredients are NOT safe for human use, whether you are trying to conceive or not!
 You’d be surprised at how popular some of these ingredients are, despite the known risks associated with our health:

 Hydroquinone is a skin-lightening ingredient that is commonly used in skincare products to treat hyperpigmentation.
 However, it has been linked to several health risks, including cancer and organ toxicity.
 Hydroquinone is banned or restricted for use in many countries, including the EU, Japan, and Australia.